giodalmas/Financial-Mathematics-DS-reports/README.md

 ## Report 1

-● Go in Yahoo finance and select an asset (Nokia in this case)
+● Go in Yahoo finance and select an asset (Meta Platforms, Inc in this case)

 ● Go in "Options" and select a Call with maturity around 3 months and Strike AtTheMoney